Tom Lohr loves holidays—just not Christmas. He is still bitter about not getting the GI Joe Gemini capsule as a present in the mid-60s

 This hike comes with a couple of warnings.
-Firstly, this is a 10 mile hike with lots of elevation gain.
+Firstly, this is a 10-mile hike with lots of elevation gain.
 Even if you think you are up for it, you will be starting out at nearly 8,000 feet and topping out at around 9,500 feet.
 If you are visiting from a lower elevation, you WILL feel the difference.
 Know the symptoms of altitude sickness and turn around immediately if you or anyone in your party begin to experience these symptoms.

-Speaking of critters, bears and mountain lions also live here.
+Speaking of critters—bears and mountain lions also live here.
 Bears rarely bother hikers, but the mountain lions in this area have attacked and even killed dogs.
 Do not let your pet stray out of sight.
 I have seen bears, but not the lions.
 I HAVE seen game cam footage of the lions very near this area.

 There are no water sources on this trail most of the year.
 Take as much water as you think you will need, and then take extra.

 Getting to the trailhead is fairly straightforward.
 From Magdalena, turn onto Kelly Road at the Ranger station.
 Follow the road to a junction and bear right onto Hop Canyon Road.
-Hop Canyon Road starts out paved, turns into a hard packed dirt road and then a forest road.
+Hop Canyon Road starts out paved, and turns into a hard-packed dirt road and then a forest road.
 Most vehicles will get to the trailhead without much difficulty, but driver gingerly as you near your starting point.

 The trailhead is clearly marked and has a turnout where you can safely park your vehicle.
-Look for the signed with the big "25" on it.
+Look for the sign with the big "25" on it.
 There are two trailheads here, 25A and 25B.